Quantum Mechanics Relative to a Quantum Reference System: a Relative State Approach: Relative Evolution of States and K a hler-Einstein Equation

-To derive the correct evolution equation, it is necessary to assume that the metric signature difference between $|X\rangle$ and $|T\rangle$ subspaces is opposite.
-In other words, we stipulate that the $|T\rangle$ subspace is timelike, meaning that it has a negative inner product

-Meanwhile, $|X\rangle$ is spacelike and satisfies (\ref{eq:X orthogonal-1}).
-The orthogonality condition \ref{eq:T orthogonal-1} does not contradict the previously defined orthogonality in eq.(\ref{eq:TbarT}) because we could just as well reverse the definitions entirely, assigning $|X\rangle$ a negative inner product and $|T\rangle$ a positive inner product instead.
+Meanwhile, $|X\rangle$ is spacelike and satisfies (\ref{eq:X orthogonal}).
+The orthogonality condition (\ref{eq:T orthogonal}) does not contradict the previously defined orthogonality in eq.(\ref{eq:TbarT}) because we could just as well reverse the definitions entirely, assigning $|X\rangle$ a negative inner product and $|T\rangle$ a positive inner product instead.
 The roles of $|X\rangle$ as the under-study system and $|T\rangle$ as the measuring apparatus can also be symmetrically reversed, as long as the metric signature difference between $|X\rangle$ and $|T\rangle$ is opposite.
-This is because it is the relative signature difference between them that holds physical meaning.
+This is because it is the relative signature difference between them that holds physical meaning (keeping the speed of light a constant).